 The Caterpillars of this species are initially white with dark brown dots and a pale brown head.
 Later the body becomes pale green with yellow between the segments.

-The males have a slightly more maked pattern, and a dark dot near the middle of each wing.
+The males have a variable dark pattern near the middle of the margin, and a dark dot in the cell of every wing.

 The eggs are egg-shaped, smooth, and buff coloured.
 They are laid singly.